 That said, shuttle flights from New York City to Washington, DC can be cheaper than the train and run frequently—you just might have to factor in an expensive cab ride from Manhattan to one of the airports outside the city.
 However, Reagan National Airport (DCA) is the closest and most convenient airport to downtown DC.

 By Car: Personal Freedom but Can Be Costly

 You can certainly rent a car to drive from New York City to Washington, DC as the route is fairly direct along I-95.
 However, it doesn't make a lot of sense for most visitors because there's really no need to have a car in either city and parking can be troublesome.

-If you do rent a car, plan on about five hours of travel time, though stops and traffic will add to the overall time.
+If you do rent a car, plan on about four hours of travel time, though stops and traffic will add to the overall time.
 You can rent cars in Manhattan, though rates at the airports outside the city tend to be cheaper.
-Newark is a great place to rent a car so that you can avoid the tolls getting out of the city on your way south to DC.
+Newark is a great place to rent a car so that you can avoid some of the city traffic on your way south to D.C.

 One Day Excursions to Washington, DC